liuguangxi/fractusist/README.md

 - Generate fractals using [L-system](https://en.wikipedia.org/wiki/L-system).
 - The number of iterations, step size, fill and stroke styles, etc. of generated fractals could be customized.
-- Generate spirograph curves with different parameters.
-- Generate Lissajous curves with different parameters.
+- Generate spirograph and Lissajous curves with various parameters.

 ## Usage